francois2metz/node-intervals/README.md

 * **0.0.6** (not yet released)

-  Save project in config file and reuse it after.
+  Save project in config file and reuse it after with --project option.

+  Add intervals -v and intervals help as shortcut for intervals --help.

+  intervals without argument is an alias of intervals add-time.

+  Add intervals list-projects command.

 * **0.0.5**